-A ball is considered to have left the field when there is no part of the ball over the boundary line (i. e. the line itself is in).
+A ball is considered to have left the field when there is no part of the ball over the outside of the boundary line (i. e. the line itself is in).
 If the ball leaves the field it will be replaced on the field by an assistant referee.
 There is no stoppage in play.